johnneerdael/hue-thief-skyconnect/README.markdown

 Factory reset Philips Hue bulbs using a SkyConnect USB Stick Heavily inspired by https://github.com/vanviegen/hue-thief but also includes a lot of changes.

+You can find the original work under the branch original in case you want to compare change differentions since it's not a direct fork.

 ## Installation

 Make sure you have python v3 and pip. (`sudo apt-get install python3-pip`)